caesar6974/ko_formal/README.md

 # ko_formal
-changes koream unformal sentence to a formal one
+Changes koream unformal sentence to a formal one